Skip to main content

 Use this file to discover all available pages before exploring further.

 Tables are the core data structure in Databar.
 Each table is a collection of rows and columns where you store, enrich, and transform your data.
-Tables support large datasets with infinite scroll, cell-level enrichment tracking, and flexible column types.
+Tables support unlimited rows, infinite scroll, cell-level enrichment tracking, and flexible column types.

 A Databar table with multiple columns and enrichment statuses